-All students are also required to attend a 5-day residential conference held off-campus at the beginning of each semester.
-These residential conferences offer didactic/topical, research, and practice-oriented seminars, in-person sessions introducing each core course in the program, and group meetings of the program as a whole.
-The residential conferences also involve informal exchanges with other students and program faculty for mentoring and socialization to the field.
+All students are also required to attend a 5-day virtual conference held online at the beginning of each semester.
+These virtual conferences offer didactic/topical, research, and practice-oriented seminars, sessions introducing each core course in the program, and group meetings of the program as a whole.
+The virtual conferences also involve informal exchanges with other students and program faculty for mentoring and socialization to the field.
+Additionally, students are required to attend an in-person University Learning Experience once every two years.